AndersDeath/diary2/000-current.md

 # 27 August - Dienstag - Yerevan - 705 Tag der Einwanderung - Heat Sunny

 I don't feel well again.
 It works as a catalisator and maked me more depressive than usual.
 First of all it is hard to sleep with that pain.
+The refrigirator in the studio we rentes is so loud that I hade to use ear plugs for decresing the noise, it doesn't help so much but somehow.